jalotra/Neural_Network_From_Scratch/README.md

 ## Creating and learning a Model

 ### Creating a New Layer
-To create a model that can do snything in the first place you have to create hidden layers and for all those hidden layers you have to think of the best suited activation function and different hyperparameters that come along.
+To create a model that can do something, you have to create a number of hidden layers in the first place and for all those hidden layers you have to think of the best suited activation function and different hyperparameters that come along.

 Lets see how to create a new layer: